 - Presence of over 30 free zones, that offer 100% foreign ownership, corporate and personal income tax exemption, and full repatriation of capital and profits

-Process of Setting Up a Business in Dubai
+Process of Company Setup in Dubai

 - Arrange for a local sponsor is needed.
 A local sponsor refers to a UAE national (or a company wholly owned by UAE nationals) who acts as a service agent for your business in the UAE, generally also acting as a sleeping partner of your company.
 A detailed agreement, stating the responsibilities of the said sponsor towards the business as well as his/her annual fee, is to be prepared.
 A no-objection certificate from the local sponsor is required for running your business activities.